What is Android User Interface?

 An action bar or app bar is basically a title bar in the application.
 The commonly used actions present in the action bar are:

 Quick actions are nothing but functions present in the pop-up bar which become active in the presence of the visual elements/buttons on the screen.
 It ensures that the screen remains de-cluttered and does not occupy the user’s screen space.
-These are fun to use when provided with and should be off limits when not required
+These are fun to use when provided with and should be off-limits when not required

 #3 – Challenge of Managing an Android User Interface

 People today are so accustomed to getting things done in the first call that they desire anything and everything should work accordingly.
 Thus developers face a great challenge of ensuring that their best Android User Interface actually mimics the gestures or working of the real world.
 Thus while on one hand, they want to enjoy a complete visual aura of a photo taken on the other they desire navigation buttons to quickly move to the next.
-In such a scenario dimming the system, bar helps to achieve the motto.
+In such a scenario dimming the system, the bar helps to achieve the motto.

 This feature is better explained with an example.
 When a user clicks a photograph with a camera, he would love to see the entire picture without any disturbance of icons and navigation bar around it.
-However, in case of sharing the same picture, the user would want to use the icons to share the photo through the multiple sharing platforms available.
+However, in the case of sharing the same picture, the user would want to use the icons to share the photo through the multiple sharing platforms available.